Attracting the Electroweak Scale to a Tachyonic Trap: Parameter space and future prospects

-\textbf{\emph{Collider bounds and prospects}} - The attraxion couples to the SM particles via its mixing with the Higgs which is proportional to $\sin\theta$.
 One can then directly map the bounds derived for generic Higgs-singlet portal models on the $\sin\theta-m_\phi$ plane.
-In Fig. \ref{fig:parameter_space}, we provide the current exclusion limits from LHC as well as the projections for the reach of HL-LHC, a $100~\rm TeV$ FCC-hh and a 14 TeV Muon Collider (MuC).
-The limits are provided at the 95\% CL.
-The constraining channels are the following: \begin{enumerate}[label=\roman*)] \item Deviations in the Higgs couplings: An upper bound of $\sin\theta \lesssim 0.37$ (dash-dotted black) is obtained by indirect measurements of the SM-like Higgs couplings~\cite{ATLAS:2016neq,Ilnicka:2018def}.
-HL-LHC (dash-dotted magenta) and FCC-hh (dash-dotted purple) are expected to improve on this bound~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin} by one and two orders of magnitude, respectively. \item Direct searches for $\phi \to ZZ$ (or $hh$): The attraxion can be singly produced via vector boson fusion and then decay to a pair of SM gauge bosons or SM-like Higgs bosons.
-Present LHC exclusion limits~\cite{ATLAS:2017otj,CMS:2018amk} (dashed black) are not constraining, while HL-LHC (dashed magenta) will be able to probe masses up to $500 ~\rm GeV$ for $\sin\theta \gtrsim 0.07$.
-Regarding future colliders, a 14 TeV MuC (dashed orange) offers better sensitivity than FCC-hh (dashed purple) constraining all relevant masses for $\sin\theta \gtrsim 0.01$~\cite{Buttazzo:2018qqp,EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,MuonCollider:2022xlm}.
-From Fig. \ref{fig:parameter_space} we can then infer that in the scenario where the NP cut-off lies at the $10~\rm TeV$ direct detection of the attraxion will be possible for a considerable part of the parameter space.
-For the $100~\rm TeV$ case, however, only a small part can be probed. \end{enumerate}
+In Fig. \ref{fig:parameter_space}, we provide the current exclusion limits from LHC as well as the projections for the reach of HL-LHC, a $100~\rm TeV$ FCC-hh and a 14 TeV Muon Collider (MuC) at the 95\% CL.
+We infer that in the scenario where the NP cut-off lies at the $10~\rm TeV$ direct detection of the attraxion will be possible for a considerable part of the parameter space.

 \textbf{\emph{Inflation and New Physics scales}} - In Fig. \ref{fig:Hrange} the inflation scale is displayed as a function of the coupling $g$.
 The viable range is constrained by Eqs. \eqref{eq:higgs_decay} (red), \eqref{eq:inflation_fluc} (orange) and \eqref{eq:freezing} (blue), while Eqs. \eqref{eq:cvsq} and \eqref{eq:inflaton_dom} are readily satisfied.
 The rest of the conditions (that determine the allowed region in Fig. \ref{fig:parameter_space}) also yield a lower bound for $g$ (green).
 We observe that our mechanism allows for scales significantly higher than the case of the relaxion, with a maximum of order $10^5~\rm GeV$.
-Moreover, the completion of the trapping occurs after a modest number of e-folds $\log[ A(t_1)/2\pi f] \lesssim \mathcal{O}(10)$.
+Moreover, the completion of the trapping occurs after a modest number of e-folds $\log[ A(t_1)/2\pi f] \sim \log[ 10^{-4} \Lambda^4 / (g^2 n_H v_{EW})] \lesssim \mathcal{O}(10)$.
+As a result, since the high-velocity regime of the attraxion is realized at the onset of inflation, we expect that the whole trapping will be finished before the end of the main inflationary era.

 Regarding the upper bound on the NP scale, for $\lambda(\Lambda)=10^{-4}$ we find it to be around $200~\rm TeV$.
 In principle, much higher NP scales can be reached on a basis of an UV-motivated argument for a smaller Higgs quartic at that scale.